Yang-Mills model for centrally extended 2d gravity: Boundary CFT description of the model

 In eq.~(\ref{delta-varphi-res}) one recognizes the variation under conformal diffeomorphisms of a field $e^\varphi$ with conformal weights $({\scriptstyle 1/2,\,1/2})$.
 Substituting the result~(\ref{theta-res}) for $\th_r$ in the variation~(\ref{delta-omega}) of the spin connection, we have

 The Lie derivative

-on the right hand side accounts for the variation under conformal diffeomorphisms of the one-form $(\om_+,\om_-)$, whilst\, $\mp\frac{1}{2}\, \pa_\pm^2\xi^\pm$ adds a $U(1)$ contribution generated by boosts.
+on the right-hand side accounts for the variation under conformal diffeomorphisms of the 1-form $(\om_+,\om_-)$, while\, $\mp\frac{1}{2}\, \pa_\pm^2\xi^\pm$ adds a $U(1)$ contribution generated by boosts.
 The transformation law~(\ref{delta-omega-res}) can also be obtained by using eq.~(\ref{delta-varphi-res}) in the solution $\om_\pm=\mp\pa_\pm\varphi$ to the vanishing torsion condition.

 To find ${\dl}_{r}a$, set $\xi=\xi_r$ and $A_\pm=\mp\pa_\pm\/a$ in the variations ${\dl}A_\pm$ in eq.~(\ref{delta-A}).
 This provides two equations for ${\dl}_r\/a$ and $\tau_r$, whose solutions are

 with $\tau_{\scriptscriptstyle R}(x^+)$ and $\tau_{\scriptscriptstyle L}(x^-)$ arbitrary functions of their arguments.